GACJ/callingitround/content/docs/calling/5_learning_short_touches/index.md

 ---

-Both of the above touches and more are included in a complib collection, linked below:
+Both of the above touches and more are included at this link:

 * [Short & Sweet: Touches of Plain Bob Collection](https://complib.org/collection/10903)

 This collection was compiled for those working their way through _Calling It Round_.
 Once you’re there, you’ll find a list of compositions.
 You can click on any of the compositions to learn more.
-CompLib, which is a site built and maintained by Graham John, is an excellent resource, and if you are interested in learning more about calling and conducting, I strongly recommend availing yourself of it.
+The collection is hosted on [CompLib](https://complib.org), which is a site built and maintained by Graham John.
+It's an excellent resource, and if you are interested in learning more about calling and conducting, I strongly recommend availing yourself of it.
 It is well worth the time spent playing with all of the settings and figuring out what is most useful.
 For a starting caller, it is often very useful to click the composition and then the “Blue Line” section of the composition, so you can get a good sense of what all the bells do through the composition (and maybe remind yourself of where the calling positions come!)

 ## Exercises